AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

   - Are applicable to existing development artifacts (models, code, etc.)

-  - Are integrated in existing processes
+  - Are automated and integrated in existing processes

   - Provide value for certification